GomezQuentin/LibraryServices/README.md

 3. **Run the API**
    Once the solution is loaded in Visual Studio, run the API.
 The database will be automatically populated with initial data, allowing you to test the application
    functionalities right away.

+## Documentation
+For a detailed explanation of the project's functionality, design decisions, and test-driven development (TDD) approach, refer to the TDDDocumentation.pdf file included in the repository.